refinedev/refine/documentation/docs/guides-concepts/realtime/index.md

 ### Implementing `subscribe` method

-This method is used to subscribe to a Realtime channel. **refine** subscribes to the related channels using subscribe method in supported hooks to be aware of the data changes.
+This method is used to subscribe to a Realtime channel. **Refine** subscribes to the related channels using subscribe method in supported hooks to be aware of the data changes.

 ```ts title="liveProvider.ts"
 import { LiveProvider, LiveEvent } from "@refinedev/core";